rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

 error ZeroAmount();
 ```

-The `_mint` function of the `RMRKNestableMultiAsset` accepts the minting destination, the ID of the token to be m minted and the `data` field (to which we will pass an empty value).
+The `_mint` function of the `RMRKNestableMultiAsset` accepts the minting destination, the ID of the token to be minted and the `data` field (to which we will pass an empty value).
 To properly mint the desired amount of tokens, we need to make sure that the IDs don't overlap and that the total and maximum supply values are kept up to date.
 To do so, we will define a `nextTokenId` variable, which will be used to keep track of the next token ID to be minted.
 We will also update the total supply and use it to keep track of how many more tokens we can mint.

 We also need to make sure that only the owner is allowed to call the `mint` function, so we need to include the `onlyOwner` modifier as well.